zchyde/brooklinebooksmith.com/_events/2016-07/thomas-olde-heuvelt-joe-hill-and-paul-tremblay.md

   - '9780062363268'
   - '9780062200631'
   - '9780765378804'
+  - '9781481451161'
+  - '9780062259660'
 ---

-Join us for a night of chills in July with a panel of today’s most exciting horror and dark fantasy authors. **Thomas Olde Heuvelt’s** ***Hex*** tells the tale of a 17th Century witch haunting a modern town with her eyes and mouth sewn shut.
-In **Joe Hill**’s latest, ***The Fireman***, one man leads the battle against worldwide pandemic of spontaneous combustion.
-And in **Paul Tremblay**’s ***Disappearance at Devil’s Rock*** the search for a vanished teenage boy reveals shocking truths too terrifying to imagine.
+Join us for a night of chills in July with a panel of today’s most exciting horror and dark fantasy authors including **Thomas Olde Heuvelt, Joe Hill, Kat Howard, Josh Malerman,**and**Paul Tremblay.**